 You might be wondering whether the battery is flammable or explosive.
 The current generation of NiMH batteries used in hybrid cars are non-explosive.
 Lithium-ion batteries can hold a greater charge within the same amount of physical space – but this extra charge capacity comes with a potential downside.
 In theory, Lithium ion batteries can be explosive under certain conditions; however, automakers and independent testing have indicated that the batteries are not dangerous because the fireproof box keeps passengers safe.

-HEV Battery Warranty
+Hybrid Battery Warranty

 Conventional gasoline cars have a mechanical warranty to cover major problems relating to the engine, transmission and other essential systems.
 Hybrid warranties are similar but on top of the mechanical protections, hybrid batteries often have their own separate warranty.